DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?

 YOUR RECOMMENDED IMPLEMENTATION PLAN

-Step 1 – Get Surveys completed
+Step 1 – Get an Asbestos Survey

 • It is strongly suggested you preorder the required onsite Asbestos register and management plan in the case where asbestos is found.
 (This makes compliance seamless and saves you money if asbestos is found.
 It all gets done at once.)